smartdatafoundry/tomlparams/README.md

 # Sample Usage

+## The Simplest Case (Defaults Only)

 A TOMLParams object is initialized with a set of default values for all parameters.
-The defaults can be supplied as a Python dictionary from a TOML file.
+The defaults can be supplied as a Python dictionary from a TOML file, and all values should be TOML-serializable (so no `None` values).

 ```python
 from datetime import date, datetime